-At Ivonne Sanchez we realize that beauty treatments are trendy and that there is always something new to try.
-To support our clients we maintain a skeptical posture over the products and services that we offer.
-We “interview”, question and re-question every product and service that we offer, knowing that information changes over time.
+At Ivonne Sanchez Beauty, we realize that beauty treatments are trendy and there is always something new to try.
+To support our clients, we maintain a skeptical posture over the products and services that we offer.
+We “interview,” question and re-question every product and service that we offer, knowing that information changes over time.
 If something doesn’t seem right – we’re out.

 A quick (very high level) look at the skin:

 This is the top layer of skin that you can see right now.
-This is the layer of skin that we apply skin products to.
+This is the layer of skin that we apply skin products.

 This is the middle layer of your skin, where the important functions of your skin take place.
 This layer is nearly inaccessible from either above or below.
 This is the layer where pimples are formed.
 This is also the layer where pigments are deposited during microblading procedures.
 The dermis contains among many things:

-- Elastic fibers, to make sure that your skin returns to shape
+Elastic fibres, to make sure that your skin returns to shape

 3. Subcutaneous tissue